Meet the Bee: dance, pollination, intelligence, links

 Honey bees are the most advanced of the 25,000 species of bee.
-They’re social (they create a home together) and they store food (honey).
+They’re social (they create a home together) and they store food (honey) which means they can survive almost anywhere.
 Bee photo: Sophie Bond

 Humans Need Bees